-The fregola mixture, which is fresh and vibrant and makes for a terrific eating even before it's cooked, includes tomatoes, scallions, olives, hot chili pepper, and lemon juice and zest.
+The fresh and vibrant fregola mixture, which makes for terrific eating even before it's cooked, includes tomatoes, scallions, olives, hot chili pepper, and lemon juice and zest.
 There's nothing bashful about it.
 The flavors soften and meld in the oven, soaking up the essence of the fish and the generous splash of olive oil, but the final effect is inarguably assertive.
-Splitting open the packets to release the waft of lemon juice and olive brine, fresh seafood and the single thyme sprig that adorns the fish, is a pleasure that's only rivaled by the first harmonious bite.
+Splitting open the packets to release the waft of lemon juice and olive brine, fresh seafood, and thyme, is a pleasure that's only rivaled by the first harmonious bite.

 From Downtown Italian: Recipes Inspired by Italy, Created in New York's West Village by Joe Campanale, Gabriel Thompson, and Katherine Thompson, Andrews McMeel Publishing, LLC.

 - 4 ounces fregola pasta or Israeli couscous

 - 1/2 teaspoon kosher salt, plus more for cooking grains

 - 1 1/3 cups halved grape or cherry tomatoes